defano/wyldcard/README.md

 send keyDown to me
 ```

+Note that parts do not need to implement a handler for every message they might receive.
+Messages for which no handler exists are simply ignored.

 ### Parts and their properties

-A part is a scriptable user interface element in HyperCard.
+A _part_ is a scriptable user interface element in HyperCard.
 Apple's implementation provided a wide range of parts and styles, but for simplicity, my version supports only two parts: simple push buttons and scrollable text fields.
-In HyperCard, these parts live within a document called a card (somewhat analogous to a window or panel).
+In HyperCard, these parts live within a document called a _card_ (somewhat analogous to a window or panel).

-In Apple's HyperCard, cards contain two layers of user interface elements, a foreground and a background and are grouped into a document called a stack (like a stack of index cards).
+In Apple's HyperCard, cards contain two layers of user interface elements, a foreground and a background and are grouped into a document called a _stack_ (like a stack of index cards).
 Each card had an individual foreground, but the background could be shared between two or more cards.
-Each of these elements—backgrounds, cards, stacks, etc—could contain their own scripts and act upon event messages from HyperCard.
+Each of these elements--backgrounds, cards, stacks, etc--could contain their own scripts and act upon event messages from HyperCard.

-For simplification, this implementation treats cards as standalone documents (there is no concept of a stack), and further, the card cannot itself be scripted, nor does it support the concept of a foreground and background.
+For simplification, this implementation treats cards as standalone documents (there is no concept of a stack), and furthermore, the card cannot itself be scripted, nor does it support the concept of a foreground and background.

-In addition to containing scripts, a part also maintains a set of properties.
-Properties control various aspects of the part, typically including its name, id, size and location.
+In addition to containing scripts, a part also maintains a set of _properties_.
+Properties control various aspects of the part like its name, id, size and location.
 A part can be programmatically modified by way of its properties, and different types of parts have different properties.

 A button has these properties: